 Davenport, born in 1802, worked as a blacksmith.
 His poor father died when he was very young, and he was apprenticed into the trade as a boy.
 Thus he received little formal education, but he had an inquiring mind.

-Scientists working in the lab had demonstrated the principles behind the electric motor, but Davenport would take the science from the lab and put it into practice in the real world.
+Scientists working in the lab had demonstrated the principles behind the electric motor, but Davenport took the science from the lab and put it into practice in the real world.
 With help from his brother and his wife, he built his own batteries, step by step, and then a motor that ran on direct current.

 The First Electric Car